tari-project/rfcs/src/RFC-0330_Cerberus.md

 * `Commit`: All input substates for the instruction will be set to `Down`, and at least one new substate will be marked to `Up` (from `Empty`).

-Achieving this outcome entails a fairly complicated dance between the participating nodes, and it goes like this[^3]:
+Achieving this outcome entails a fairly complicated dance between the participating nodes[^3]:

 * When nodes receive an instruction that affects contract state, the nodes determine the _input substates_ that will be consumed in the instruction.
 This substates MUST currently _all_ be in an `Up` state.
 If any input state is